feedback200/Video_Plugin_02/README.md

 Have Ojs version 3.3.0-18

 ### How to install?
-- Descargue el complemento en formato .zip
+- You can download the plugin in .zip format.
-- Descomprima el archivo en su host local
+- Unzip the file to your local host
 - Copy the folder and paste in the instance of your OJS
 ### Example: C:\xampp\htdocs\ojs\plugins\generic
 ### In htdocs paste de folder of generic in plugins of OJS